Stringy/Tinker/idea.md

 - Detail.
 Like DF & Project Zomboid.
 Maybe not quite that detailed.
 But detailed.

 - Probably need to learn 2D art.
 Make some of my own resources.

+- NPCs
+    - As part of the family/group
+        - with their own agendas
+        - intelligent but uncontrollable
+    - Enemies
+        - enemy groups, doing the same thing as the player's group
+    - Friendly
+        - Small villages / settlements
+        - Wandering traders
+        - friendly groups, doing the same thing as the player's group